 Common questions

-What should teams know about clinical trial recruitment operations software?
+What should teams know about research site recruitment operations software?

-Research sites should compare recruitment operations software by how well it controls the daily queue: ownership, prescreening, blocker visibility, records readiness, scheduling movement, source quality, and sponsor-ready reporting.
+Research sites should evaluate recruitment operations software by how well it supports day-to-day coordinator work: queue ownership, prescreen review, records readiness, scheduling, stale-lead control, and sponsor-ready updates.
 The practical value is in connecting the concept to ownership, follow-up, records readiness, scheduling, reporting, and clear next actions.

 Who is this resource written for?

-This resource is written for research sites sorting through practical questions around clinical trial recruitment operations software and the workflow decisions that usually come with it.
+This resource is written for research sites sorting through practical questions around research site recruitment operations software and the workflow decisions that usually come with it.

 Does this guide replace study-team review or medical advice?